 Resilient Home not only helps you keep the lights on and fridge cold when the power is out; EBCE will also pay you for sharing your stored energy during peak times when there isn’t an outage!

 This is a limited-time program.
-Please complete the form below today to schedule your no-obligation appointment with Sunrun.
+If you are a homeowner, please complete the form below today to schedule your no-obligation appointment with Sunrun.
+If you are the owner or manager of a multi-family property with five or more units, please email email@example.com to get started, rather than completing the form.

 NOTE: Some versions of Internet Explorer browser are not supported by the webform below.
 Please use Chrome, Edge, Safari, or Firefox to complete the form.

-Wildfire season is here and the time to prepare is now.
+Wildfire season is coming and the time to prepare is now.

 “No-Contact” Consultations and Installations